 It is best not to undergo IPL treatments when the skin is sun-tanned as results cannot be predicted.

-Our medical aestheticans perform intense pulsed light photofacial treatments under the guidance and supervision of Dr. C. William Hanke, our board-certified dermatologic surgeon and founder of the Laser and Skin Surgery Center of Indiana in Carmel.
+Our medical aestheticans perform intense pulsed light photofacial treatments under the guidance and supervision of Dr. C. William Hanke, our board-certified dermatologic surgeon and founder of the Laser and Skin Surgery Center of Indiana in Indianapolis.